The-Relational-Technology-Project/prompts/block_party_organizing.md

 # Block Party Organizing

 A neighborhood block party site that helps organize, celebrate, and document block parties.
 The site can either live as a page within a larger **Neighbor Hub** or stand alone at a custom URL for a specific block and year (e.g. *48thAveBlockParty2025.org*).

-## Core Principles
-- **Relational First**: The site should not just coordinate logistics, but invite joy, care, and belonging.
-- **Transparency & Trust**: Clear, public info on the event builds trust and encourages participation.
-- **Ease of Stewardship**: The block steward has a simple, password-protected admin panel with all essential data for running the party.
 - **Memory & Momentum**: After the party, the site serves as a joyful record and keeps the spark alive for next year.

 ## Public-Facing Features